 The Project Area of Influence (PAOI) was defined as the AoI of each Loxton WEF plus a 10 km buffer given that bats are volant mammals (Scottish Natural Heritage 2019).
 This area was studied at a desktop level to determine which bat species (i.e., impact receptors) are likely to occur at the project, to provide information on their natural history and conservation status, and to contextualise the project site within the larger social-ecological environment with respect to bats.
-Bats were also studied through eight months of field surveys in the PAOI which began on 6 November 2021 and will be completed in November 2022 based on best practise in South Africa (MacEwan et al. 2020).
+Bats were also studied through 12 months of field surveys in the PAOI between November 2021 and November 2022 based on best practise in South Africa (MacEwan et al. 2020).
 The field data, as well as the desktop information from the PAOI, was used to assess impacts for each WEF individually.
-The final EIA will be based on the full 12 months of data from the pre-construction bat monitoring.